Which U.S. iPad carrier and plan should you get?

 T-Mobile

 T-Mobile has the biggest array of plans available for iPad owners, providing a variety of price points and subscription options.
 The biggest selling point for T-Mobile is its free lifetime tier: As long as you're using T-Mobile on that iPad, you'll get 200MB free every month.
-For new iPad owners, T-Mobile is also currently offering a 150-day promotional 5GB data plan for $10.
+For new iPad owners, T-Mobile offers a 150-day promotional 5GB data plan for $10.

 Beyond those two, your choices vary between time-limited options and automatically-renewing monthly plans.
 All subscription-based plans renew the day before the next calendar cycle begins; you can cancel at any time, but if you leave your SIM without a plan for more than a year, it will automatically deactivate.